This article is an overview of the yoga poses to try if you want to awaken and energise your Crown Chakra.

 You will feel the straight line of energy that runs up and down your body.
 With your breath, focus on the crown of your head and imagine a thousand-petalled lotus opening its flower to the light above.

-This visualisation in Lotus Pose is a great way to start your practice and activate Sahasrara Chakra energy!
+This visualization in Lotus Pose is a great way to start your practice and activate Sahasrara Chakra energy!

 · Sasangasana (Rabbit Pose)